The Covert Comic Home Page

 The Covert Comic?

-If you've ever been killed, you probably have a sense of just how life-altering an experience it can be.
-Being killed frequently results in profound changes in a person's behavior and relationships, and often fundamentally transforms the way that person views his or her place in the world.
-While each individual responds to being killed in his or her own unique way, everybody who is killed seems to agree on one thing: being killed changes a person forever.
+If you’ve ever been killed, you probably have a sense of how life-altering an experience it can be.
+Being killed frequently results in profound changes in a person’s behavior and relationships, and can fundamentally transform the way that person views his or her place in the world.
+While each individual responds to being killed in his or her own unique way, everybody who’s been killed agrees on one thing: being killed changes one’s life forever.

-In the case of John Alejandro King, a.k.a.
-'The Covert Comic,’ semi-celebrated CIA research manager, poet, and covert activist, being killed seems to have awakened in King a greater appreciation of the transitory nature of his existence, as well as the need to more fully examine his life – and his death – in order to better understand the circumstances surrounding his killing (not to mention how he might possibly avoid being killed again in the future).
+In the case of CIA officer a.k.a. the Covert Comic, being killed seems to have awakened a greater awareness and appreciation of the transitory nature of material existence, as well as a recognition of the need to more deeply examine his life – and death – in order to better understand the meaning of his killing (and potentially enable him to avoid being killed again, if he so chooses, in the future).

 *

-My theory: because he worked for the US Intelligence Community and therefore wasn't very well known outside government circles, the list of suspects can be limited to anyone who attended one of his intelligence briefings, visited his web site, or had lunch with him in the CIA cafeteria.
+Because he worked for the US Intelligence Community and therefore wasn’t very well known outside government circles, the list of suspects can mostly be limited to those who attended his intel briefings, interacted with him by classified e-mail, or had lunch with him in the CIA cafeteria.

-...
-In other words, at this point I'm thinking The Covert Comic probably committed suicide.
+… In other words, at this point I’m thinking the Covert Comic probably committed suicide. – Anonymous CIA official

 *